Part I

 Recently, in a major survey of over 500 languages, a team of linguists found “40 core characteristics common to all [languages] . . . that comprise a kind of periodic table of linguistic elements, from which all variations of human language can be created”.

-I suppose CC would try to say “aha!
+I suppose Castaneda would say, “Aha!
 The Flier’s mind — the evil syntax I always warned you about!” or some such thing.
 But linguists and neurologists would say that the systems which process language are natural systems in the brain, evolved over hundreds of thousands of years.
 They have evidence for this.
 Researchers at the Salk Institute recently discovered that: “…the brain retrieves words to describe the world around it through a kind of interactive mental dictionary dispersed in many separate parts of the left cerebral hemisphere.
 Additional networks throughout the brain are activated to help locate and retrieve the different kinds of information that add up to the meaning, construction and pronunciation of a noun.
 Verbs are orchestrated by entirely separate networks of neurons.
 The more complicated the grammar of a sentence, the larger the amount of brain tissue pressed into service…”

 Thus … the different individual elements of the friggin’ “syntax of the mother tongue” actually correspond to specific separate neural networks in the brain, and this is something which evolved long ago.
 The archeological evidence suggests that “humanity acquired language approximately 500,000 years ago.”
 Since other animals have shown some ability to process limited syntax, it would stand to reason that a lot of the basic neural systems even predate that considerably.
 Some of the associated physical systems definitely do.
 For example, “humanity’s distinctive anatomical capacity for speech may have evolved some 2 million years ago.”